Pin classes II: Small pin classes: Introduction

 \section{Introduction}

-This paper continues the study of pin classes started in Jarvis~\cite{jarvis:pin-classes-i}.
+This paper continues the study of pin classes started in~\cite{jarvis:pin-classes-i}.
 Here, we investigate the spectrum of `small' growth rates of such classes, up to growth rate $\mu\approx 3.28277$.
-This work follows the line of enquiry undertaken by several papers~\cite{Huczynska2006,kaiser:on-growth-rates:,vatter:every-growth-rate:,vatter:small-permutati:,vatter:growth-rates-of:} which explored the spectrum of growth rates in general permutation classes.
-Of special note are Pantone and Vatter~\cite{pantone:growth-rates:} who established a complete characterisation of the real numbers up to $\xi\approx 2.30522$ that are permutation class growth rates, and Bevan~\cite{bevan:intervals} who showed that every real number greater than $\lambda\approx 2.35526$ is the growth rate of some permutation class.
+This work follows the line of enquiry undertaken by several papers -- for example~\cite{Huczynska2006,kaiser:on-growth-rates:} and \cite{vatter:every-growth-rate:,vatter:small-permutati:,vatter:growth-rates-of:} -- which explored the spectrum of growth rates in general permutation classes.
+Of special note are~\cite{pantone:growth-rates:} who established a complete characterisation of the real numbers up to $\xi\approx 2.30522$ that are permutation class growth rates, and~\cite{bevan:intervals} who showed that every real number greater than $\lambda\approx 2.35526$ is the growth rate of some permutation class.

 Many of the features of the spectrum of growth rates up to $\xi$ and from $\lambda$ are driven by a single underpinning object: the \emph{oscillations}.
-These objects govern several phase transitions in the possible growth rates and number of distinct classes, most notably at $\kappa\approx 2.20557$ (the largest real root of $z^3-2z^2-1$) which represents the smallest growth rate for which there exist uncountably many distinct permutation classes -- see Vatter~\cite{vatter:small-permutati:}.
+These objects govern several phase transitions in the possible growth rates and number of distinct classes, most notably at $\kappa\approx 2.20557$ (the largest real root of $z^3-2z^2-1$) which represents the smallest growth rate for which there exist uncountably many distinct permutation classes -- see~\cite{vatter:small-permutati:}.